Greater Chicago is pretty tough. It survives harsh winters, sweltering summers, and everything in between.

 Bur Oak (Quercus macrocarpa) CC

-The bur oak can reach heights of 70 to 100 feet with a 70- to 90-foot spread.
+The bur oak can reach heights of 70 to 100 feet, with a spread of 70 to 90 feet.
 It has dark green leaves that turn golden yellow or brown in fall.

 Honey Locust (Gleditsia triacanthos)

 This tree is tolerant of urban conditions, drought, and heat.
 It also has a strong resistance to pests and diseases.
-It can grow 30 to 70 feet tall with a 30- to 50-foot spread.
+It can grow 30 to 70 feet tall with a spread of 30 to 50 feet.
 Its small leaves are bright green in spring and turn golden yellow in autumn.
 The honey locust’s open canopy allows filtered sunlight to pass through giving some light to plants beneath it.

 Eastern Redcedar (Juniperus virginiana)

-This tough evergreen tree tolerates drought, heat, wind, and poor soils.
+This tough, evergreen tree tolerates drought, heat, wind, and poor soil conditions.
 The Eastern redcedar’s foliage is vibrant bluish-green.

 Eastern Redcedar (Juniperus virginiana) CC

 You can expect this tree to grow 30 to 65 feet high with an 8- to 25-foot spread.
-Its dense, pyramidal shape that becomes more columnar as it grows makes an attractive addition to any landscape year-round.
+Its dense, pyramidal shape, which becomes more columnar as it grows, makes an attractive addition to any landscape year-round.
 It is highly resistant to pests and diseases.

 Drought-Tolerant Trees